Nexmo/station/_documentation/client-sdk/setup/add-sdk-to-your-app/javascript.md

 language: javascript
 ---

-# How to Add the Nexmo Client SDK to your JavaScript App
+# Overview

-This tutorial shows you how to add the Nexmo Client SDK to your client-side JavaScript app.
+In this guide you learn how to add the Nexmo Client SDK to your client-side JavaScript app.

 ## Prerequisites

-The Nexmo Client SDK requires [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/).
+The Nexmo Client SDK requires [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/).

 ## To add the Nexmo Client SDK to your project